MVSteve. Two Time. Nashty.

 Early Life & High School

-Stephen John Nash was born on February 7, 1974 in Johannesburg, South Africa.
+Stephen John Nash‘s birth place is Johannesburg, South Africa.
 As a baby, his family moved to Regina, Saskatchewan, Canada and later settled in Victoria, British Columbia.
+His mom, Jean, is Welsh, and his dad, John, is English.
 He played ice hockey and soccer before focusing on hoops.

 Nash initially attended Mount Douglas Secondary School, but finished up at St. Michaels University School.
 On the hardwood, he averaged 21.3 points, 11.2 assists, and 9.1 rebounds per game.
 As a senior, he led the Blue Jags to the British Columbia AAA provincial championship title and was named BC’s Player of the Year.